top of page

 • INFLATION: You must assume your spending will rise by 3%-4% every year.
 Your portfolio must generate growth to offset this.

-• HEALTHCARE: These costs are almost always underestimated.
+• HEALTHCARE: These costs are often underestimated.
 Factor in dedicated funds for rising premiums and potential long-term care.
 If you plan to live in the U.S., healthcare costs are projected to grow about 5-7% per year over the next 10 years.

 THE BOTTOM LINE